Raincloud & Sage Yarn began quite organically.

 Role with R&S yarn: creative development, marketing & branding, running of day to day shop and admin

-How do you take your coffee: strong, plentiful & with just a splash of milk
+How do you take your coffee: strong, plentiful & with a bit of milk

 Favorite season: Fall, always and forever

-Most treasured handmade item: a cardigan knit by my grandmother
+Most treasured handmade item: a cardigan knit by my grandma

 You can connect with Ruth over on Instagram where she’s @ruthwerwai or email her at firstname.lastname@example.org (photo by Finlay Burrage Photography)